danielplutchak/DPseniorThesisRepo/README.md

 The Multi Light Meter app is an IOS app designed to provide a fast and efficient output of what camera settings would be appropriate for the what the camera is pointing at.

 ### System Features:
-1. **Secure Login**: Ensures that only authorized users (students, faculty, and staff) have access to the system, with user authentication based on university credentials.
-2. **Course Search**: Allows students to browse available courses by department, term, and subject, with filtering options based on course availability, schedule, and prerequisites.
-3. **Course Registration**: Students can add or drop courses, view class schedules, and receive notifications of any conflicts or unmet prerequisites.
-4. **Grades and Transcripts**: Provides students with access to their grades from current and past semesters, as well as the ability to request official transcripts.
-5. **Registrar Management Tools**: The Registrar’s Office can create, modify, and delete course sections, set enrollment limits, and manage waitlists.

-The system is designed with scalability in mind, allowing it to handle thousands of students registering simultaneously during peak periods.
-It will integrate with the university’s existing Student Information System (SIS) and is built using modern web technologies to ensure ease of use, reliability, and performance.

-The following sections detail the specific use cases that the system will support, describing how students and staff will interact with the system during typical operations.
+1. **Standard Mode**: Allows the user to point the phones' camera and receive exposure settings that produce a properly-exposed photo
+2. **Lock Feature**: The user can lock any of the three settings, and the light meter will output the other setting(s) that will give a proper exposure along with the locked value.
+3. **Multiple Exposure Mode**: Allows the user to set number of exposures, takes photos to save the light values, and will give suitable exposure settings for the multiple exposures.

 ## Use Cases

-### Use Case 1.1: Secure Login
+### Use Case 1.1: Standard Mode
-- **Actors**: Student or registrar
+- **Actors**: User
-- **Overview**: Actor uses password to verify their identity.
+- **Overview**: User receives exposure settings corresponding to the light value the camera reads.

 **Typical Course of Events**:
-1. Page prompts for username and password.
-2. User enters their username and password and hits enter/login.
-3. System verifies that the username and password are correct.
+1. Camera is pointed at anything
+2. The app outputs exposure settings that would produce a good negative.

 **Alternative Courses**:
-- **Step 3**: User and/or password are not correct.
+- **Step 3**: Camera is reading too little light
-  1. Displays error.
-  2. Go back to step 1.
+  1. Displays "Too little light, try pointing the camera at something brighter."

-### Use Case 1.2: Find a Course
+### Use Case 1.2: Standard Mode /w Locking feature
-- **Actors**: Student
+- **Actors**: User
-- **Overview**: Student finds a desired class.
+- **Overview**: User locks a settings, then points the camera.

 **Typical Course of Events**:
-1. Run Use Case 1.1, *Secure Login*.
-2. Displays list of current and upcoming semesters.
-3. Student selects a semester.
-4. Displays departments actively offering courses in that semester.
-5. Student selects a department.
-6. Displays courses of that department from that semester that are currently offered.
-7. Student selects a course.
-8. Displays course details.
+1. User locks one certain settings that they want to be a constant.
+2. Camera is pointed at anything
+3. The two remaining settings are calculated and returned

 **Alternative Courses**:
-- Any step: Student can start a new search at any time
+- Any step: User locks two settings
-  1. Student clicks "start new search."
-  2. Go back to step 2.
+  1. User locks two desired settings
+  2. Camera is pointed at anything
+  3. The one remaining setting is calculated and returned

-### Use Case 1.3: Register for a Course
+### Use Case 1.3: Multiple Exposure Mode
-- **Actors**: Student
+- **Actors**: User
-- **Overview**: Student registers for a course.
+- **Overview**: User sets the amount of exposures, takes photos, and receives exposure settings.

 **Typical Course of Events**:
 1. Run Use Case 1.2, *Find a Course*.